Trisha1212/RobotFramework/README.md

-# Guide for SetUp Run 1st Test RobotFramework
+# Guide to SetUp & Run Test using RobotFramework
  - Setup RobotFramework on OSX
  - Run First Testcases using robotframework